stardev24/react-custom-sidenav/README.md

-# react-phone-field-formatter
+# react-custom-sidenav
-A library of React components created using `create-react-app`.## Installation Run the following command:
+A library of React components created using `create-react-app` and material-ui.

+# Installation
+Run the following command:
-`npm install react-phone-field-formatter`
+`npm install react-custom-sidenav`